drzhelnov/drzhelnov.github.io/README.md

 _Key Achievements:_

 - Negotiated with 2 prospective clients after 1 week on the platforms, secured 1 long-term partnership offer.
+- Have worked on a large research report for pharma that involved a literature review and editing of interview transcripts.
 - [Built on experience with a previous project (Zheln.com) to lay out service options for clients.](https://zheln.com/)

 ---